vshymanskyy/StandWithUkraine/docs/Misconceptions.md

 ---

 ⛔️ Russian troops are able to advance immediately and everywhere across Ukraine
 ✅ False.
-Russian forces are very limited in their movement in Ukraine.
-They are trying to focus on the easily reachable targets, yet are still slowing down due to lack of resources and issues with logistics.
+Russian forces are very limited in their movement in Ukraine (which is one of the largest european countries).
+Russia is trying to focus on the easily reachable targets, yet is still slowing down the invasion due to lack of resources and issues with logistics.

 ---